CS4240-Group-6/Murphy-s-Misadventure/README.md

 - Kitchen 🍳
 - Bedroom 🛌🏻

-If players survive all these levels, they WIN the game!
+If players survive all these levels, they WIN the game else they will be put in a dark room to reflect on their mistake and they can choose to be revived!

 ## Controls
 - Grab